bitfocus/companion-module-studiocoast-vmix/docs/patch_notes.md

 **v1.2.19**
 - Rolled back changed to "Custom Command" so it's identical to in v2.1.2, with no encoding.
 - Added a note in the config page about TCP port vs HTTP port in vMix.
-- Added option to disable error logs flodding the Log when vmix is closed.
+- Added option to disable error logs flooding the Log when vmix is closed.
 - Added Variables for recording time, both in full duration (Seconds) and in HH:MM:SS format.
 - Added some new actions for Browser inputs, like "Browser - Navigate" and more.
 - Added Feedback for if input is used on a multiview layer.